tiktok/pnpm-sync/pnpm-sync-api-demo/README.md

 ## Folder structure

-We will use some test cases to demonstrate who to consume the APIs from `pnpm-sync-lib`.
+We will use some test cases to demonstrate how to consume the APIs from `pnpm-sync-lib`.

 The main app to drive the test cases is under `pnpm-sync-api-demo` folder.
 All test cases are under `pnpm-sync-api-demo/src/test` folder.